 CSI and Forensic Scientist in Los Angeles, California

 In general CSIs work in the field documenting and collecting evidence at crime scenes while forensic scientists work in labs where they analyze evidence.
-This division is often blurred in Los Angeles:
+In Los Angeles, these roles often overlap and many professionals work in a dual role capacity:

 LAPD Scientific Investigation Division – This division consists of a criminalistics and a technical laboratory.
 Together they provide a full range of forensic services, including the documentation, collection, preservation and analysis of crime scene evidence that can link suspects to crimes, connect items to sources and/or shed light on circumstances surrounding crimes.